Tuesday, November 12, 2019

 Preemptive War in the Book of Mormon: Part II Omni 1 and Mosiah 9

 This is the second part of a series.
-See part one, part three, part four, part five, part six, part seven, part eight .
+See part one, part two(a)part three, part four, part five, part six, part seven, part eight .

 The very first instance of preemptive war occurs very shortly after the Nephites left the land of Nephi.
 They left in Omni 1:12, and by the end of the chapter they had already encountered “serious war and much bloodshed’ (Omni 1:24.)
 The most interesting verse for this study is Mosiah 9:1.
 Zeniff reported that he was sent as a spy that the Nephite armies might “come upon [the Lamanites] and destroy them.”
 This could be part of an ongoing war, but sounds more like a preemptive attack.
 Zeniff’s desire to spare them in the latter half of the verse suggests the attack was already decided upon, and they were identifying the best way to execute the strike.
 His account then already assumes that an army was gathered, equipped, trained, and an attack settled upon by leaders.
 Zeniff’s leadership of the scouting party, the account of his being learned in the language of the Nephites, and his later rescue by many friends and family, suggests he was an elite that may have taken part in the decision-making process.
 Besides the somewhat vague reference to serious war and bloodshed, there is no indication that this was a response to a series of attacks from Lamanites that required an offensive defensive strategy within a general defensive posture.
 This was simply a preemptive strike.
 The nature of this strike seemed so perfunctory to Zeniff, and Mormon who included Zeniff’s record, that there is no editorial comment condemning the launch of the attack.
 It is such an innocuous part of the story that it became part of the unspoken background of it.